denisshakalo/kube-circles/README.md

 #  Kube-Circles
 ## Kubernetes the long way

-Kube-Circles is the sets of very simple Ansible playbooks for rapid deployment of small production or lab Kubernetes High Available Cluster and
+Kube-Circles is the sets of very simple Ansible playbooks for rapid deployment of small production or lab Kubernetes High Available Cluster.
-With this project you also can self-learn Kubernetes from simplest to more complicated setups.
+With this project you also can learn Kubernetes from simplest to more complicated setups.

 ## Common features
 - HA from the box